GoogleCloudPlatform/Kbatch/samples/README.md

-# Samples for Kbatch
+# Samples for Batch on GKE

 ## Base Resources

-This defaultresources folder contains a set of base resources that can be used as a starting point for running BatchJobs with KBatch.
+This defaultresources folder contains a set of base resources that can be used as a starting point for running BatchJobs with Batch on GKE.
 The following defaults are provided:

 * BatchCostModel: Populated with current public GCE prices in us-central1
 * BatchBudget: Populated to use at most 100 currency units per day